 Within 45 days from when you discontinue enrollment, the Financial Aid and Scholarships Office must calculate the amount of financial aid you have earned prior to the date the action was filed.
 Any aid received in excess of the earned amount is considered unearned.
-The unearned financial aid must be returned to the respective federal programs no later than 45 days from when the student seperated from UC Davis.
+The unearned financial aid must be returned to the respective federal programs no later than 45 days from when the student separated from UC Davis.
 The calculation is based upon only the amount of Title IV Aid for which you were eligible.
-State and UC Davis policy uses a similar formula to calculate how much state and university aid is earned if the student discontinued enrollment before the end of the quarter.
+State and UC Davis policy use a similar formula to calculate how much state and university aid is earned if the student discontinued enrollment before the end of the quarter.

 Calculating Earned Financial Aid

 The amount of earned financial aid is calculated on a daily basis from the first day of classes.
 The process uses calendar rather than business days.
 Earned aid is determined by taking the number of days attended before enrollment ended divided by the total number of days in the term (first day of instruction until the last day of finals, excluding spring break for semester students).

 Return policies apply to students that withdraw on or before the 60% point of the term.
 For a student who withdraws after the 60% point-in-time, there is no unearned financial aid.

 See examples for calculating the percent of earned aid below.

 Once the earned and unearned aid percentages are determined, the next step is to calculate the dollar amount of unearned aid that must be returned.
 The Return amount is determined by multiplying the unearned aid percentage by the total of all Title IV aid received.